Ragdoll: Physical characteristics

 The Ragdoll is one of the largest domesticated cat breeds.
 Fully-grown females weigh from 8 to 15 lb.
 Males are substantially larger, ranging from 12 to 20 lb or more.
 It can take up to four years for a Ragdoll to reach mature size.
 They have a sturdy body, bulky frame, and proportionate legs.
 Their heads are broad with a flat top and wide space between the ears.
 They have long, muscular bodies with broad chests and short necks.
 Their tails are bushy and long in length, their paws are large, round, and tufted, and their coats are silky, dense, and medium to long length.
 Due to their coats tending to be long, they usually require brushing at least twice a week.
 Adults develop knickerbockers on their hind legs and a ruff around their necks.

-The breed is often known for its large round deep blue eyes, though other cats may have that feature as well.
+The breed is often known for its large, round, deep-blue eyes, though other cats may have that feature as well.
 The genes for point coloration are also responsible for these distinctive blue eyes.
-More intense shades of blue are favored in cat shows.
+Deeper shades of blue are favored in cat shows.

-Although the breed has a plush coat, it consists mainly of long guard hairs, while the lack of a dense undercoat results, according to the Cat Fanciers' Association, in 'reduced shedding and matting'.
-But there may be a noticeable increase of shedding in the spring.
+Although the breed has a plush coat, it consists mainly of long guard hairs, while the lack of a dense undercoat results, according to the Cat Fanciers' Association, in "reduced shedding and matting".
+There may be a noticeable increase of shedding in the spring.

-Ragdolls come in six distinct colors: seal, chocolate, red, and the corresponding 'dilutes': blue, lilac, and cream.
+Ragdolls come in six distinct colors: seal, chocolate, red, and the corresponding dilutes: blue, lilac, and cream.
 There also are the lynx and tortoiseshell variations in all colors and the three patterns.
-Ragdoll kittens are born white: they have good color at 8–10 weeks and full color and coat at 3–4 years.
+Ragdoll kittens are born white; they have good color at 8–10 weeks and full color and coat at 3–4 years.